Ada Hegerberg: Turbine Potsdam

-Olympique Lyonnais
+Lyon

-In the summer of 2014, she transferred to Olympique Lyonnais.
+In the summer of 2014, she transferred to Lyon.
 Hegerberg had a very successful first season in France.
 She scored 26 goals in 22 league games, leading Lyon to a ninth consecutive Division 1 Féminine title.
 In the Coupe de France Féminine Final, Hegerberg scored the tying goal in the 47th minute, eventually culminating in a 2–1 victory over Montpellier.